 Setting up your online shop is usually the easy part.
 Gathering ideas, planning your marketing, and generally settling on an idea to sell is the hard part.

-You’re not going to get as lucky as Sir Isaac Newton and have the idea simply hit you in the head, good ideas come from a plethora of places, not just from within your mind.
+Most likely, you’re not going to get as lucky as Sir Isaac Newton and have the idea simply hit you in the head.
+Good ideas come from a plethora of places, not just from within your mind.
 Keep your finger on the pulse of industry by using some of these tips listed above.

 When your mind is in the practice of generating finely tuned ideas, your Internet storefront is poised to thrive.